ScholarlyDigital/.github/profile/README.md

 We aren't currently accepting applications to join.

-We aim to start in-taking emplyoees around end of Q4 of 2024.
+We aim to start in-taking emplyoees around end of Q2 of 2024.

 In the mean time, feel free to fork or contribute to any open source projects.

+### Any questions? 📬

+Feel free to reach out to us at our [support email](mailto:contact@scholarly.digital).